KamilGolis/bills/README.md

 ## This is my first simple Spring Boot application. ##

-It allows to track expenses and bills.
+This application is my main project that allows to track expenses and bills.
 For this moment it has features as:

 * Creating a bill
 * Modifying a bill